Delici0u-s/cmd-Scripts/README.md

 # CMD-Scripts
 As im driving more to working with the cmd im developing these commands.
-This is to make my and if you want your life easier.
+This is to make my, *and if you want your,*  life easier.
+> All commands were writen on and for windows, idk if it works in other operating systems

-### How to use em scripts
+### How to use the scripts
 >Download them via got clone or downloading via git as zip, or any other way you want.
 >Put these files in a directory that is in your PATH environment, or add that folder to your PATH environment.
 >Done!